-Here are a few examples.
+Below are a few examples.

-Encouraging non-opioid approaches to managing pain when appropriate.
-For example, Harvard Pilgrim Health Care covers pain treatments such as non-opioid prescription drugs, physical therapy (PT) or occupational therapy, massage therapy as part of a PT regimen, chiropractic care, acupuncture, and other medical interventions.
+Harvard Pilgrim Health Care encourages non-opioid approaches to managing pain when appropriate.
+For example, Harvard Pilgrim Health Care covers pain treatments such as non-opioid prescription drugs (such as analgesics, NSAIDs, and skeletal muscle relaxants), physical therapy (PT) or occupational therapy, massage therapy as part of a PT regimen, chiropractic care, acupuncture, and other medical interventions.

 Magellan Health has taken an innovative approach to address the opioid epidemic with digital cognitive behavioral therapy.
 The software provides access to care via desktops, tablets, and smartphones so that care goes beyond geographic or scheduling boundaries.
 The insurance provider also offers the SHADE program, a 10-session mobile- and web-based program for individuals living with substance use disorder and co-morbid depression.

 SCAN Health Plan is working to recalibrate how providers prescribe and treat acute and chronic pain.
 It’s retraining its provider community about opioids and partnering with the American Society of Addiction Medicine (ASAM) to offer tools for having difficult conversations with patients about substance use.
 SCAN Health Plan also shares prescribing pattern information with medical groups to help them monitor how their prescribing compares to peers.

 Government agencies and other stakeholders have also worked to address opioid abuse and addiction.
 For example:

 Combating opioid misuse, abuse, and addiction requires evidence-based treatments for pain management, more cautious opioid prescribing, careful patient monitoring, and access to substance use disorder treatment and recovery support.
 While progress is being made, we recommend additional efforts in the following areas: